indica-mcf/Indica/doc/data.rst

 * Tomographic reconstruction of total radiation: **BOLT, B5NN, B5ML, B5MF**
 * Other tools/diagnostics: **analysis of MHD activity** through FFT and toroidal mode analysis of Mirnov coils, oscillation amplitudes of fast KK3 and SXR.

 Below are the details of the data-types (DTYPE) that have to be read for each diagnostic (DDA).
-These DTYPEs can be read durectly from the diagnostic PPF unless otherwised specified (e.g. > *Flush*):
+These DTYPEs can be read durectly from the diagnostic PPF unless otherwised specified (e.g. *Flush* or *SURF*).
+Flush is currently not available for Python 3, but there are privately developed wrappers that can be used/modified.
+The SURF database is a publicly available ASCII file */home/flush/surf/input/overlays_db.dat*.

 .. list-table:: Title
 	:widths: 5 5 10 60